MDIL-SNU/SevenNet/README.md

 ## INSTALLATION - MD

 Note that following command will overwrite `comm_brickc.cpp` and `comm_brick.h` in original `LAMMPS`.
-It does not affects the original capability of `LAMMPS`, but if you're not sure, backup the two files from source.
+It does not affects the original capability of `LAMMPS`, but if you're not sure, backup the files from original source.

 ```
 cp SEVENN/pair_e3gnn/* path_to_lammps/src/